Smoked Pork Baby Back Ribs

 4. If you don’t have one or more temp probes then you must get an instant read digital meat thermometer … Smoking is all about reading the smoke chamber temp and the meat temp!

 5. My method DOES NOT result in “competition-style ribs” which are still slightly adhered to the bone and have a slightly chewy texture, yet they are still tender.
-The meat should pull off the bone with little effort, and leave a bare bone behind.
+With my recipe style, the meat should pull off the bone with little effort, and leave a bare bone behind.

 6. My method DOES result in “fall-off-the-bone” smoked ribs which are preferred by most hungry folks because they are so tender & juicy that they will literally melt in your mouth.
 After the bones are easily removed, serve the ribs on a plate like pulled pork or put them between two slices of Texas Toast and give your guests a true boneless rib sandwich!